AlgoMaster Logo

 BatteryHigh battery drain on mobileBattery-friendly

-Poll frequently and you get faster updates but hammer your servers.
+Poll frequently and you get faster updates but put heavy load on your servers.
 Poll less often and you save resources but users wait longer for new data.
-There is no middle ground that solves both problems.
+There is no middle ground that escapes the trade-off: lower latency means more requests unless you switch to a different approach.

-The math is unforgiving.
-With a 5-second polling interval and 1 million connected users, you are looking at 200,000 requests per second, and most of those requests return nothing useful.
-That is a lot of infrastructure cost for empty responses.
+The numbers add up quickly.
+With a 5-second polling interval and 1 million active clients, that is roughly 200,000 requests per second, and many of those requests return nothing useful.
+That is a large infrastructure cost for empty responses.

-• Dead simple to implement, just standard HTTP requests on a timer
+• Simple to implement with standard HTTP requests on a timer

 • Works everywhere, every browser and every HTTP client supports it